 Be patient.
 This can take a minute or two.
 It's not done until you see the "programming complete" line.
 Move the two switches into the opposite positions (top one up and bottom one down), or in other words, push them apart.
 When you push the reset button, your program will run!

-The program StudentCode.s19 basically commands a square-wave torque to the pendulum with a period of several two seconds.
+The program StudentCode.s19 basically commands a square-wave torque to the pendulum with a period of about four seconds.
 So it should move one way and oscillate some, then after several second or so, move the other way and oscillate some, etc. Just unplug the motor when you have seen and heard enough.

 When you are done, CLOSE putty!
 If you forget, it will block you the next time you try do download an S-record.